hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 <hr>

-The lighter jackets usually come with less down and are more suitable for warmer months or as a mid-layer during the winter.
-Some people also prefer synthetic insulation rather than down.
-However, keep in mind that synthetic insulation is more bulky and offers less insulation than down.
-Synthetic insulation might be a better choice in very damp or wet conditions.
+The lighter jackets usually come with less down and are more suitable to wear during the warmer months or as a mid-layer during the winter.
+Some also prefer synthetic insulation rather than down.
+However, synthetic insulation is more bulky and offers less insulation than down but excels in very damp or wet conditions when down might lose its insulation capabilities when getting wet.

-Sometimes you might also get a down jacket for a significant lower price especially at the end of the season when stores want to clear their stock.
-In many cases the new models just come with a different color so it's worth to have a look on the old models as well.

 <!--more-->